 Should you buy the JLab JBuds Air Sport?

 Athletes in search of a cheap pair of earbuds with excellent connection strength should get these.
 They’re a great pair of value-true wireless earbuds with Bluetooth 5.0 and AAC support.
 While sound quality isn’t the clearest or most versatile for EQ fanatics, it’s appropriate for the gym.
-If you want a high-value, low-cost option, these are some of the best you can get.
+Listeners willing to forgo the earhook design should look into the JLab Go Air, which boast an IP44 rating.
+Although the headset costs juust $30, you’re still afforded premium features like the integrated USB charging cable and JLab’s latest Dual Connect technology.
+However, if you want a high-value, low-cost option, the JBuds Air Sport is one of the best headsets around.